-- Bi-weekly seminars and monthly workshops: Participants commit to attending 10 bi-weekly 3-hour seminars and 2 full-day Saturday workshops between January and May.
+- Bi-weekly seminars and monthly workshops: Participants commit to attending 10 bi-weekly 3-hour seminars and 2 full-day Saturday workshops between January and June.
 Weekly seminars will include intensive discussions of the readings led by Amanda and Geoffrey as well as visiting scholars/experts.
-The two full-day workshops will focus on community building, discussion, and facilitation strategies to increase participants comfort and skill with applying ideas organizationally, sharing content with others, evaluating data to drive change, and working strategically to drive change.
+The two full-day workshops will focus on community building, discussion, and facilitation strategies to increase participants’ comfort and skill with applying ideas organizationally, sharing content with others, evaluating data to drive change, and working strategically to drive change.

 - Weekly readings: Participants commit to preparing for seminars and workshops by completing approximately 3-5-hours of reading per week.
 Readings will be selected in advance and made available to participants in digital or audio format when available.

 We are committed to making this seminar available to as many change leaders as possible, so the seminar fee is determined on a sliding scale in order to ensure equal access to individuals from institutions of all sizes.
 Our intent is not to turn anyone away from participating in the program and thus a limited number of scholarships will be offered to those without institutional support.

 |All for-profit companies, foundations with assets over $10 million, AND nonprofits with budgets over $10 million||$5,000|

 |Foundations with assets less than $10 million, AND nonprofits with budgets between $4 million and $9,999,999||$4,500|